aalfiann/reSlim-b2b/readme.md

 ### routers/

 All the files with the routes.
-Each file contents the routes of an specific functionality.
+Each file contents the routes of an specific functionality.<br>
-It is very important that the names of the files inside this folder follow this pattern: name.router.php Don't created new folder of your router unless you have already modify this >> src/app/app.php.
+It is very important that the names of the files inside this folder follow this pattern: name.router.php<br>
+Don't created new folder of your router unless you have already modify this >> src/app/app.php.

 Example of router file: